• Facebook

 This recipe for Thai peanut noodles is full of colorful veggies and tossed in an easy homemade peanut sauce.
 No need for take out when you can make your own in just 20 minutes!

 I love these peanut noodles for a quick and easy meal that tastes like it came from a restaurant.
-I serve my noodles with a side of Thai cucumber salad for a lunch or dinner that’s authentic and satisfying.
+I serve my noodles with Thai chicken curry and Thai cucumber salad for a lunch or dinner that’s authentic and satisfying.

 Thai Peanut Noodles Recipe | Asian Noodles | Thai Noodles | Peanut Sauce #noodles #thaifood #peanuts #vegetarian #dinner #lunch #dinneratthezoo